Liteboho27/Consumer-Behaviour-Analysis/README.md

 **Main Recommendations**
 - Outerwear category has growth potential, focus marketing efforts on this category to drive up sales
 - Prioritize growing the subscription base for better long-term retention; use discounts more tactically (acquisition, inventory clearance) rather than as a default lever.
--

 ## Tech Stack

 - **Database**: MySQL
 - **Only tool used**: SQL (queries, CTEs, window functions, aggregations, CASE logic)
-- **No** Python, pandas, Excel, Power BI, Tableau, or any visualization library

-## Project Structure